The Drawn Together Movie: The Movie!: Animation

-Release and critical reception
+Release

 Though originally announced for a November 2009 release, the film's release date was pushed to March 23, 2010, then released on April 20, 2010.
 The film premiered at the 2010 SXSW festival in Austin, Texas, on March 18, 2010.

-The film was released April 20, 2010 on DVD, and on Blu-ray exclusively at Best Buy.
+The film was released on April 20, 2010, on DVD, and on Blu-ray exclusively at Best Buy.
 The film was released on DVD in Australia later that year on October 6, 2010.

+Reception

 The film received negative reviews from critics.
-It received 1 half out of five stars on Common Sense Media, a site that reviews the content of movies for parents, panned the movie and gave it one star, criticizing its vulgarity, stating that the film is "filled to the brim with lewd sexual acts, language, and violence.
+Common Sense Media, panned the movie and gave it one star, criticizing its vulgarity, stating that the film is "filled to the brim with lewd sexual acts, language, and violence.
 The cartoon parody is meant to push the boundaries of taste, but amidst violence against women, the violation of corpses, kids asking to be sexually abused, heads blown off at close range, the drinking of baby blood ... who -- and especially what child -- is going to be thinking of this as a parody?"

 IGN also gave the movie a critical review, writing that a "great comedic opportunity was wasted on cheap one-dimensional gags and boring sex jokes."

 In contrast DVD Verdict was more favorable, commenting that the movie was "first and foremost a goodbye gift to fans of the series and they should have no problem enjoying the myriad references and in-jokes scattered about, as well as all of the crude humor."